ahmontero/bootstrap-calendar/README.md

 [Bootstrap Calendar](http://github.com/ahmontero/bootstrap-calendar)
 =================
 The aim of this plugin is to have a simple calendar to show events using Bootstrap.
-It can be improved for sure.
-You are welcome to do it!
+For sure it can be improved, and you are welcome to do it!